- Meet with your career advisor to discuss your job search.

 - Review the 3L timeline tips above to re-visit researching employers, job search opportunities and websites.

-- Review the “Professional Development for Alumni” handbook from Career Services.
+- Review the “Professional Development for Alumni” handbook from Career Development.